AB Linas Agro Group seeks to acquire part of AUGA Group, AB food business

 Grybai LT currently sells around 20% of its production in the EU.
 Meanwhile, our noodles are already well established in the EU market, working with 30 of the EU's largest supermarket chains, and we hope to be able to successfully sell soups, curries, and other meals in packets there.
 We see an opportunity to increase production to 24 hours a day and to sell new products on the EU market to those customers who already buy our porridges and noodles," says Pranckevicius.

-The shares in Grybai LT are sold by the cooperative companies AgroMilk, Juodmargelis, Šventosios Pievos, also UAB Baltic Champs and UAB AUGA Luganta, all of which together own 100% stake of Grybai LT.
+The shares in Grybai LT are sold by the cooperative companies AgroMilk, Juodmargelis, Šventosios Pievos, also UAB Baltic Champs, and UAB AUGA Luganta, all of which together own a 100% stake in Grybai LT.
 Two of the latter sellers are owned by the public company AUGA group, while the others are also related to this company through shareholders.

 "We are delighted to be able to put the business we have developed in good hands.
 The new owners of Grybai LT will be able to use their experience and synergies with their other activities to expand in the existing markets and to reach even more export markets, creating value for the company, its employees, and the Lithuanian economy as a whole," says Kestutis Jušcius, General Manager of the AUGA group.